coast-uni-lu/SE-Project-group-G-/README.md

 ## Notes

-AI has been used to generate question and to give snippet examples + explanation on their usage
+AI has been used to generate question and to give certain snippet examples + explanation on their usage

 ## Known limitations